 Men have advantages on multiple levels when it comes to aging.
 If they make use of those advantages, it can be insane.

 3. A good ass can be had at all ages.

 See: Rene Russo.
-I mean wtf?
+I mean WTF?

 4. It’s never too late.

-5. This takes work.
+5. It takes work.

-6. Life (and being hot) doesn’t stop at 30 anymore.
+6. Life (and being hot) no longer stops at the age of 30.

 Enough words, on with the pictures.